scottyschup/ruby-curriculum/language-basics/coding-style.md

 end
 ```

-Indent with *two spaces*, not with tabstops.
+Indent with *two spaces*, not with tab stops.
 [Set Sublime to do this][sublime-indenting] so that the tab button
 inserts two spaces.